levozavr/JUDICIAL-ANALYST/README.md

-#JUDICIAL ANALYST
+# JUDICIAL ANALYST

+Welcome to our small and crutch project.

-Web-service for finding links in judgment.
+AT this time it is a web-service for finding links in judgment.

 For starting server run command: sh strat.sh